googleapis/api-linter/docs/rules/4232/required-fields.md

 permalink: /4232/required-fields
 ---

-# Method Signature: Repeated fields
+# Method Signature: Required fields

 This rule enforces that all `google.api.method_signature` annotations contain all top-level request message fields that are annotated with `REQUIRED`, as